MiguelALF12/competitive-programming/README.md

-# competitive-programming
+# Competitive programming
-## [in process]

-Solved problems of Competitve Programming from various sources (Codeforces, Leetcode, etc)
+Solved problems of Competitve Programming from sources like Codeforces and Leetcode.